ethyca/fides/docs/fidesops/docs/tutorial/execute_privacy_request.md

 ## See a Privacy Request in Action

-For more detailed information, [see the Privacy Request Guide](../guides/privacy_requests.md).

----

 To summarize so far, we have:

-    1) Created a client for authentication
+  1. Created a client for authentication
-    2) Created a connection from fidesops to our Flask App's Postgres Database
+  2. Created a connection from fidesops to our Flask App's Postgres Database
-    3) Uploaded an annotated Dataset to fidesops so it knows how to traverse through the Flask App's tables
+  3. Uploaded an annotated Dataset to fidesops so it knows how to traverse through the Flask App's tables
-    4) Defined where to upload our user data after we've retrieved it from the Flask App
+  4. Defined where to upload our user data after we've retrieved it from the Flask App
-    5) Defined Policies describing what data we're looking for and what to do with that data.
+  5. Defined Policies describing what data we're looking for and what to do with that data.

 For our last step, we'll write a method that will let us create a Privacy Request.
-We need to specify the Policy we want applied to that Privacy Request, as well as the starting identity of the user we'll need to locate the remaining user information:
+We need to specify the Policy we want applied to that Privacy Request, as well as the starting identity of the user we'll need to locate the remaining user information.

+For more detailed information, [see the Privacy Request Guide](../guides/privacy_requests.md).

-### Define helper method
+### Define a helper method

 ```python
 def create_privacy_request(email, policy_key):